-Prerequisite: A score of 102 or better in the last three years on the sentence skills section of the assessment test; or recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or a grade of "Credit" and a score of 8 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or 350 or 355; or a grade of "Credit" in ENGL 370.
+Prerequisite: A score of 102 or better within the last three years on the sentence skills section of the assessment test; or SAT verbal score of at least 500; or ACT score of at least 23; or recommendation of a counselor or English instructor based on a Multiple Measures Evaluation; or a grade of "Credit" and a score of 8 or more on the Composition Mastery Final Examination upon completion of ENGL 305 or 350 or 355; or a grade of "Credit" in ENGL 370.
 A writing course which emphasizes critical reading, expository and argumentative writing, and mastery of library research.
 It includes instruction and practice in critical thinking, in analytical reading and evaluation of written work, and in the methods of clearly communicating and supporting ideas in organized, coherent essays.
 Students are required to write six to ten essays, one of which may be a research paper, based on essays, literature read in class, and/or personal experience.
 (CAN ENGL 2) (ENGL 1 & 2 = CAN ENGL SEQ A).
 Three hours lecture.